 This data comes directly from your backend service to the gateway where the response flow is executed.
 During this step policies and conditions attached to the response flow are executed.

 The message sent back to the original client (app, console or terminal) after the response flow has been executed.

 To trace a call you need to start a tracing session.
 Apigee will capture messages sent to your API from apps or other clients (such as consoles and terminals).
-If you don't have any live traffic you can generate some using the Apigee Console or by sending a cURL command using a terminal.
+If you don't have any live traffic you can generate some directly from the trace session, by using the Apigee Console or by sending a cURL command using a terminal.
 The results that are displayed for each step in the call can be used not only make sure that your flows are executing properly but also to debug issues.
 For example, you can ask a developer to send calls to your API while you're listening.
 By examining the trace results you can find where calls are failing or which policies are not executing.

 Note: You need to deploy your API before you can trace calls.

 - Select an API from the summary list on the API proxies table.

 - On the API detail page, click Trace and choose an environment (test or prod).
 If this button is grey, it indicates that you need to deploy your API.

 - Click Start Trace Session.
 This runs a Trace session for 2 minutes.
 While the Trace session is running, messages are captured from live traffic.

 - When you've capture enough messages click Stop Trace Session.

 - Click on any of the captured messages to see detailed results.